Skip to main content

 Assassination Investigation

 The criminal investigation into Charlie Kirk's death on September 10, 2025, at Utah Valley University (UVU) in Orem, Utah, is the legal backbone of the case against Tyler Robinson, who is charged but not convicted and is presumed innocent.
 This page tracks what public reporting and court filings describe about how the investigation was conducted — not whether every official account is complete.
+It should be read alongside the finding that Charlie Kirk was assassinated by an explosive device rather than a rifle round, which is where the citizen investigation and the state's file diverge most sharply.

 September 10: From the Shot to the Manhunt